EA rebrands its subscription game services as EA Play

 The big video game publisher said that the EA Access and Origin Access subscription game services would get this new name and look starting August 18.
 The change suggests that EA cares about what consumers think about the name and that EA considers subscription game services to be a bigger part of its future.
 It also comes in the same week that Amazon rebranded its Twitch Prime membership service as Prime Gaming, with the goal of reaching a broader audience.

 EA Access and Origin Access Basic will become EA Play, and Origin Access Premier will change to EA Play Pro.
 The benefits for the services aren’t changing, and players will still get access to a library of top titles, early game trials, and a 10% membership discount.
+EA Play costs $5 a month while EA Play Pro is $15 a month.

 EA said it plans to add more in the coming months, starting with exclusive in-game challenges and monthly reward drops for members on select titles.